 The conservation village of Winster is situated within the White Peak area of the Peak District National Park and is an extremely pretty place, with a charming 17th century market house at its centre, and other imposing 17th and 18th century houses, many three storeys high.
 The three main streets - Main Street, East Bank and West Bank are interconnected by alleyways known as ‘ginnels’, which are well worth exploring.
 The village of Winster is famous for its Morris dancers, the annual Shrove Tuesday pancake race, Wakes festivities in June, and the Secret Gardens of Winster event in July.
 Within the village there is a well-stocked, community-owned general store incorporating a Post Office.
 There are two pubs, both serving food and traditional beer.
 Bakewell, Matlock, Chatsworth House, and the Peak Rail Steam Railway are all nearby and, for keen walkers and cyclists, The Limestone Way runs along the edge of the village.
 The Tissington and High Peaks walking and cycling trails, with bike hire available, both lie less than 5 miles from the village, a wonderful base for exploring the Peak District.

-Please note this property is unable to accept bookings starting on a Sunday, please enquire with the office if you want your booking to start on a Monday
+Please note this property is available for bookings starting on Fridays only unless agreed with the owner.
+Please therefore enquire with the office if you wish to start your booking on any other day of the week